CelestiaProject/Celestia/INSTALL.md

 in /usr/local/share/celestia, but you may specify a new location with the following option to cmake: -DCMAKE_INSTALL_PREFIX=/another/path.

 ## Celestia install instructions for Windows (MSVC)

 You will need the following to build on Windows:

 * Visual Studio 2022 or Visual Studio Build Tools 2022
 * CMake (minimum version 3.19)
-* vcpkg (install instructions at https://github.com/Microsoft/vcpkg)

-In the following instructions, we assume that vcpkg has been installed to `C:\vcpkg` - this is not necessary but to avoid build issues, avoid installing it in locations where the full path contains spaces.
+These instructions make use of vcpkg, this is provided in the `thirdparty\vcpkg` in the workspace folder.
+To avoid build issues, it is recommended to avoid putting the workspace folder at a location containing spaces in the path.

 ### Visual Studio Code